 - BUSINESS VALUES and INCOME

-If a spouse is an owner of a business established or acquired during the marriage, the business is marital property subject to equitable division.
+A business established or acquired during the marriage is marital property subject to equitable division.
 An initial measure of value can be determined from the business’s own tax returns.
 However, gross receipts, deductions, depreciation, compensation of officers and employees can all vary significantly leaving a true value of the business undeterminable from the taxes alone.
-There is much interpretation in the use of funds and deductions in a business, and how those uses can effect child support and maintenance.
+There is interpretation in the use of funds and deductions in a business, and how those uses can effect child support and maintenance.
 To get a true value of a business it may need a professional business valuation.
 The value of a business is different than its ability to generate income.
 Its value creates property settlement issues in a divorce, while its income is more of a child support and maintenance matter.

 - CHILD SUPPORT

 In Illinois, child support is a shared income approach.
 Both parent’s income is added together and Illinois presumes an amount that the child should receive based upon that combination.
 Each parent is then obligated to pay a pro-rata share of the amount Illinois presumes.
 Look in the forms section for charts on child support calculations. child support calculation website.
 Child support cannot be changed, suspended, or terminated without a court order.
 Out-of-court-agreements with the other parent to modify or reduce child support are not binding.
 A modification of child support can be requested where there has been a “substantial change in circumstances”.
 A customary method to address the dependency exemption is to rotate it between each parent each year.
 It does not matter if the child lives with one parent more than the other, that exemption can still be rotated.